Francis Graham-Smith

 Sir Francis Graham-Smith (25 April 1923 – 20 June 2025) was a British astronomer.
 He was the 13th Astronomer Royal from 1982 to 1990 and was knighted in 1986.

 Early life and education

-Graham-Smith was born on 25 April 1923.
-He was educated at Rossall School, and Downing College, Cambridge from 1941.
+Francis Graham Smith (he hyphenated his middle name and surname later) was born in London on 25 April 1923, son of civil servant Claud Henry Smith, of Fairlight, East Sussex, and Cicely Winifred, née Kingston.
+He was educated at Epsom College and Rossall School, and Downing College, Cambridge from 1941.

 Career and research

 In the late 1940s, Graham-Smith worked at the University of Cambridge on the Long Michelson Interferometer.

 In 1964, he was appointed Professor of Radio Astronomy the University of Manchester and in 1981 director of the Nuffield Radio Astronomy Laboratories, part of the University of Manchester at Jodrell Bank.
 He was also Director of the Royal Greenwich Observatory from 1975 to 1981.